-- D. Periodic Review.
-The principal and designated staff are responsible for the periodic review of supplemental instructional materials.
-The review includes, but is not limited to: - 1.
-Books and materials that are worn out and no longer serviceable - 2.
-Books and materials that may be outdated - 3.
-Materials whose format requires use of equipment no longer available - Materials that have been identified for reconsideration at other school sites within the district - E. Parent Review.
-Parents and community members may examine any instructional materials used in the schools providing: - 1.
-They make arrangements five days in advance. - 2.
-The reason for examining the materials is related to concerns about their use with students. - 3.
-The materials to be reviewed are not vitally needed for instruction during the requested review period. - 4.
-They follow standard operating procedures for visiting the school site. - 5.
-Non-print materials are reviewed on site and print materials are checked out for a reasonable review period. - 6.
+- b.
+Each material that was removed or discontinued as a result of an objection. - c.
+The grade level and course for which a removed or discontinued material was used, as applicable. - D. Periodic Review.
+The principal and designated media specialist sta#-are responsible for the periodic review of supplemental instructional materials.
+The review includes, but is not limited to: - a.
+Books and materials that are worn out and no longer serviceable - b.
+Books and materials that may be outdated - c.
+Materials whose format requires use of equipment no longer available - d.
+Materials that have been identified for reconsideration at other school sites within the district - E. Parent Review.
+Parents and community members may examine any instructional materials used in the schools providing: - a.
+They make arrangements five days in advance. - b.
+The reason for examining the materials is related to concerns about their use with students. - c.
+The materials to be reviewed are not vitally needed for instruction during the requested review period. - d.
+They follow standard operating procedures for visiting the school site. - e.
+Non-print materials are reviewed on site and print materials are checked out for a reasonable review period. - f.
 They arrange a meeting with the principal to discuss their concerns.